 - Special mechanisms such as the Working Group on Economic, Social and Cultural Rights which regularly consults with NGOs in order to better protect and promote economic and social rights, including the right to education.

-In addition, the ACHPR is also mandated to interpret the provisions of the Charter upon a request by a State Party, organs of the African Union or individuals.
-Some NGOs have approached the Commission for interpretation of the various articles of the Charter.
+In addition, the ACHPR is also mandated to interpret the provisions of the Charter upon a request by a State party, organs of the African Union or individuals.
+Some NGOs have approached the Commission for the interpretation of various articles of the Charter.

 NGOs are permitted to submit shadow reports.

-The Court has a broader mandate than the Commission: under Article 3 its jurisdiction extends to all cases and disputes submitted to it concerning the interpretation and application of the Charter and the Protocol establishing the Court, and any other relevant human rights instrument ratified by the States concerned.
-This includes the Universal Declaration of Human Rights and UN human rights treaties.
+The Court has a broader mandate than the Commission: under Article 3 its jurisdiction extends to all cases and disputes submitted to it concerning the interpretation and application of the Charter and the Protocol establishing the Court, and any other relevant human rights instrument ratified by the states concerned.
+This includes the Universal Declaration of Human Rights (1948) and UN human rights treaties.

-The Court considers applications from relevant non-governmental organisations (NGOs) with Observer Status before the Commission, and individuals can institute cases directly before the Court, if the State Party from which they come from has made a declaration allowing such direct applications.
+The Court considers applications from relevant non-governmental organisations (NGOs) with Observer Status before the Commission, and individuals can institute cases directly before the Court, if the State party from which they come from has made a declaration allowing such direct applications.
 As of March 2013, only 7 countries had made such a Declaration (Burkina Faso, Ghana, Malawi, Mali, Rwanda, Tanzania and Republic of Cote d'Ivoire).

 Unlike the decisions of the ACHPR and the Committee on the Rights and the Welfare of the Child, the rulings of the Court are binding.